NCH was super helpful and made sure my business was taken care of that same day.

 -

-These two entities' management also differs: an LLC is flexible, while a corporation is more strict.
+These two entity types also differ in their management: an LLC is flexible, while a corporation is more strict.
 Anyone can manage an LLC, but a corporation must have a Board of Directors to handle daily operations.

 Forming an LLC